tinatlewisl/Tina-Lewis/content/fr/project/example3/index.md

 #   Otherwise, set `slides = ""`.
 #   slides: example
 ---
-This section contains descriptions of Statistics consulting projects I worked on in fields such as from social science and linguistics.
+This section contains a non-exhaustive list of Statistics consulting projects I worked on which subject matter relates to the fields of social science.
+A link to the final project outcome is provided when the client allows for it.

  <!DOCTYPE html>
 <html lang="en">
   <head>
   <style>
-      .boxed {
+      /* The . with the boxed represents that it is a class */ .boxed {
         border-style: outset;
         border-radius: 5px;